On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Introduction

 In subsection 2.1, we introduce our model and several seminal results.
 In subsection 2.2, we introduce the requirements for the common prior used in this study.
 In subsection 2.3, we explain our setup of the space of mixed strategies.
-Section 3 presents our main results.
-The proofs of all results are given in section 4.
+Section 3 then presents our main results.
+In Section 4, we mention several related works, and explain how our research can be positioned within the related literature.
+Section 5 presents the conclusion.
+The proofs of all results are given in Section 6.